smyha/TerraformTutorial/code/terraform/azure-networking-tutorial/README.md

 - **SSL termination**: Terminates SSL at the edge
 - **Intelligent routing**: Routes to the nearest and healthiest region

+**DNS and Name Resolution:**

+DNS is the foundation of Azure Front Door.
+Front Door is a DNS-based service that routes traffic globally based on DNS resolution and intelligent routing algorithms.

+**How DNS works with Azure Front Door:**
+- **DNS-Based Routing**: Front Door uses DNS to route users to the nearest healthy endpoint
+- **CNAME Configuration**: You create a CNAME record pointing your domain to Front Door's DNS name (e.g., `yourdomain.com` → `yourdomain.azurefd.net`)
+- **Global DNS Resolution**: Front Door's DNS infrastructure resolves queries from edge locations worldwide
+- **Health-Based Routing**: DNS responses are dynamically updated based on backend health and performance

+**Use Cases:**
+1. **Global Load Balancing**: DNS automatically routes users to the nearest healthy region (e.g., US users → US East, EU users → West Europe)
+2. **Failover**: If a region becomes unhealthy, DNS automatically routes traffic to healthy regions
+3. **Custom Domains**: Point multiple custom domains to Front Door for different applications or regions
+4. **CDN Integration**: DNS resolution determines which edge location serves cached content

+**Example Scenario**: You have a global application deployed in multiple regions (US East, West Europe, Southeast Asia).
+You configure DNS so `www.yourcompany.com` points to Front Door.
+When a user in Tokyo queries the DNS, Front Door's DNS infrastructure resolves to the Southeast Asia backend (lowest latency).
+If that backend becomes unhealthy, DNS automatically resolves to the next closest healthy region.
+This provides seamless global distribution with automatic failover.

+**Important Considerations:**
+- **DNS TTL**: Front Door uses appropriate TTL values to balance responsiveness and DNS query load
+- **CNAME Flattening**: Front Door supports CNAME flattening for apex domains (root domains)
+- **SSL/TLS**: DNS validation is required for SSL certificates with custom domains

 **Status**: Documented in `docs/AZURE_NETWORKING_COMPLETE_GUIDE.md`
 - **Directory**: `modules/front-door/` (structure exists)
 - **Implementation**: Would use `azurerm_frontdoor` resource